koraykoca/Python-Notes-Tips/README.md

  - List comprehensions return full lists, while generator expressions return generators.
 Unlike lists, lazy iterators do not store their contents in memory, so generators are a great way to optimize memory.
 However, if speed is an issue and memory isn’t, then a list comprehension is likely a better tool for the job than a generator.
 Generator expressions are often slower than list comprehensions because of the overhead of function calls (next()).
 Generator expressions are perfect for when you know you want to retrieve data from a sequence, but you don’t need to access all of it at the same time.
 The design allows generators to be used on massive sequences of data, because only one element exists in memory at a time.

+Generators/iterator objects can be exhausted, and that means that we can loop through and access their values one time but we can't do it again.
+It all comes down to performance and efficiency.
+For example, when you cast a generator to a list with list(), you iterate over the generator and make it exhausted.
+Then you cannot loop through that generator again, because it's exhausted anymore.
+To be able to use it again, assign it the result of list casting to a variable and use that variable then.

 - Dictionary comprehensions:
 ```python
 d = { key : value for key, value in zip(keyList, valueList) }